 3. Next day 10 % water change.

 Results: Vorticella was gone.
-Shrimp were OK.
+The shrimp were OK.
 All snails died from a sudden bio-shock (and suffocation).
 One of the problems with PP is that overdose can kill all bacteria in the tank good or bad regardless.

 Tip # 1: good aeration is required.
 Biological filtration systems should be removed before applying

-  Tip # 2: If your aquarium got into the yellow to dark browns in less than four hours, some shrimp breeders also advice to add another dose until you make it the light pink.
+Tip # 2: If your aquarium got into the yellow to dark browns in less than four hours, some shrimp breeders also advise adding another dose until you make it the light pink.
 Calculate the dose properly.
 DO NOT overdose!
 The problem is that people usually do not take into account the volume of the substrate, filters, driftwood and etc.

 Note: Potassium permanganate rapidly loses its potency when exposed to light.
 So keep any solution you make up well away from light.

 Dip treatment in the cup: